tanis2000/Curse-of-Strahd-Reloaded/Atto III - La Terra Spezzata/Arco P - Il Colpo a Ravenloft.md

 <p><strong><em>Shocking Grasp.</em></strong> <em>Melee Spell Attack:</em> +7 to hit, reach 5 ft., one target. <em>Hit:</em> 9 (2d8) lightning damage.
 On a hit, the target can't take reactions until the start of its next turn.</p>
 <p><strong><em>Lightning Lance.</em></strong> A bolt of lightning arcs toward a creature of Ludmilla’s choice that she can see within 30 feet.
 Two bolts then leap from that creature to as many as two other creatures, each of which must be within 10 feet of the first creature.
 (A creature can be targeted by only one of the bolts.)
 Each creature must make a <span class="highlight">DC 15 Dexterity saving throw</span>, taking 9 (2d8) lightning damage on a failed save, or half as much damage on a success.</p>
 <h3>Bonus Actions</h3>
 <p><strong><em>Shroud of Shadows (1/day).</em></strong> Ludmilla summons a shroud of shadows around her, which lasts for 8 hours or until she dismisses it as a bonus action.
-While the shroud remains, she gains a flying speed of 50 feet (hover) and has resistance to damage dealt by melee attacks.
+While the shroud remains, she gains a flying speed of 50 feet (hover) and has resistance to damage dealt by melee weapon attacks.
 If Ludmilla resists damage in this way, the attacker takes the same amount and type of damage dealt.<br>&nbsp;&nbsp;&nbsp;&nbsp; The first time Ludmilla takes radiant damage or damage from holy water while the shroud is present, the shroud weakens, reducing her flying speed to 25 feet and causing her to fall 20 feet.
 The second time Ludmilla takes radiant damage or damage from holy water while the shroud is present, the shroud immediately vanishes.</p>
 <p><strong><em>Duplicate.</em></strong> Ludmilla creates a perfect, intangible illusion of herself that lasts until the start of her next turn.
 The illusion appears in an unoccupied space within 30 feet of her.
 Ludmilla can then magically switch places with the illusion.
 While the illusion remains, it perfectly mimics Ludmilla's actions, speech, and movement, though it cannot attack.
 A player can make a <span class="highlight">DC 15 Intelligence (Investigation) check</span> (no action required) to determine which Ludmilla is illusory.
 The illusion vanishes if it takes any damage.</p>
 <p><strong><em>Freezing Ray.</em></strong> <em>Ranged Spell Attack:</em> +7 to hit, range 120 ft., three creatures. <em>Hit:</em> 7 (2d6) cold damage per ray.</p>
 <p><strong><em>Darkness (1/day).</em></strong> Ludmilla casts <em>darkness</em> with a radius of 40 feet.</p>